aatif101/DevOps_Learning/README.md

 - [ ] **Step 9:** Infrastructure as Code with Terraform
 - [ ] **Step 10:** GitOps & Advanced Deployment

-## How to Use This Repo
+## How I Use This

-1. **Navigate to each step folder** in the `steps/` directory
+1. **Go to each step folder** when I start a new section
-2. **Fill in notes** as you progress through each lesson
+2. **Jot down notes** in the "Quick Notes" section while watching videos
-3. **Copy/paste commands** from the "Commands Used" sections
+3. **Copy important commands** into the "Commands Used" section
+4. **Write a quick summary** when I finish each topic
-4. **Check off completed steps** in the progress list above
+5. **Check off steps** above as I complete them
-5. **Use as a quick reference** during real-world implementations

-Each lesson file follows a simple template for fast note-taking and easy review.
+6. **Come back here** when I need to remember something

+Just keeping it simple so I can focus on learning instead of organizing.